Adjust how you think about content

 The ‘need to know’ items are things that will help them feel comfortable buying.
 In other words, YOU need them to know this information.

 Your Overall Goals

 Why do you communicate?
 To get in front of people in your community?
 To build an email list?
-To create discussion around your art?
+To create discussion around your work?
 Here’s a good goal-setting article.
-It’s directed at innkeepers, but the concepts are the same for artists and makers.
+It’s directed at innkeepers, but the concepts are the same for designers, artists and makers.

 Your Short-term Goals

 What are your immediate reasons for posting content?
 It could be an idea you want to share with your audience, a show next month for which you want to generate interest, or a new design.